Marijoke/MSP2-MariMems/README.md

 -  YouTube Tutorial for building a Memory game [here](https://www.youtube.com/watch?v=eMhiMsEC9Uk&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw)
 ### Acknowledgements
 - My sister a player of memory games helped me with my user stories
-- My tutor for the advice before, during and at the end of this project.
+- My tutor for the advice before, during and at the end of this project, especialy when I made a mess of my code.
 - [Disclosure](https://www.disclosureofficial.com/) for making music that keeps me productive